sashipenta/iot/README.md

 Internet of Things
 ===

-Here are some projects releated to Internet of things.
+Here are some projects related to Internet of things.

 Project 1 : Take break